 , where IIoT should make it possible to increase productivity while reducing machine downtime and the time needed for repairs.
 However, choosing which technology to invest in, particularly with capex at a minimum in most water companies, is crucial.

 “The important thing is to make sure any changes you implement are application-led rather than simply technology-led,” explains Jeffers.
 “You don’t buy a new sensor and then try to work out what sort of problem you can solve with it.

-“You need to start with the problems facing your organisation and then look at whether technology can help you solve them”Richard Jeffers, Technical Director, RS Components
+“You need to start with the problems facing your organisation and then look at whether technology can help you solve them”Richard Jeffers, Director for Industrial Solutions, RS Components

 One option when it comes to maximising budgets is to make use of existing telemetry.
 “With water companies, there will be lots of machines you already own that have sensors in place,” says Jeffers.
 “You simply need to look at how you can access the data they are generating and use that to make improvements.

 “You can do that by making use of data scientists, who turn big data into meaningful outputs,” he adds.
 “In some cases this may simply be turning off a motor if it reaches a certain temperature or level of vibration.
 However, the really exciting opportunities are around cognitive analytics tools, which use the data to predict outcomes and make recommendations to fine-tune your systems.”

 An RS Components customer in the water sector is already using the technology to improve its EGSB (expanded granular sludge bed reactor).
 “This company created a digital twin of their system, where they have monitored every piece of data they can around their EGSB to create a digital model identical to the real thing,” explains Jeffers.
 “With this twin it’s possible to start to change some of the inputs to optimise the system without having to do it on the real system.
 The more you use these models, the more powerful they become.”